library(marginaleffects)

 dat <- read.csv("data/interaction_01.csv")

 So far, the models that we have considered were relatively simple.
-In this chapter, we apply the same workflow, framework, and software introduced in Parts I and II of the book to interpret estimates from sligthly more complex specifications.
+In this chapter, we apply the same workflow, framework, and software introduced in Parts I and II of the book to interpret estimates from slightly more complex specifications.
 Our goal is to address two related issues: heterogeneity and flexibility.

 We say that there is heterogeneity when the strength of the association between an explanator \(X\) and an outcome \(Y\) varies based on the value of a moderator \(M\).
 Typically, \(M\) is a variable which measures contextual elements, or characteristics of the individuals, groups, or units under observation.
 The key characteristic of a moderator is that it modifies the nature of the relationship between two other variables. \(M\) can strengthen, weaken, or even reverse the association between an independent variable \(X\) and the dependent variable \(Y\).

-\[Y = \beta_1 + \beta_2 \cdot M + \beta_3 \cdot X + \beta_4 \cdot X \cdot M + \varepsilon,\]
+\[ Y = \beta_1 + \beta_2 \cdot X + \beta_3 \cdot M + \beta_4 \cdot X \cdot M + \varepsilon, \tag{8.1}\]

 where \(Y\) is the outcome, \(X\) is the cause of interest, and \(M\) is a contextual variable which moderates the relationship between \(X\) and \(Y\).
-In that model, \(\beta_3\) characterizes the association between \(X\) and \(Y\) when \(M=0\).
-If the moderator \(M\) is non-zero, the strength of association between \(X\) and \(Y\) is represented by more than the simple \(\beta_3\) coefficient.
-We see this by inspecting the partial derivative:

-\[\frac{\partial Y}{\partial X} = \beta_3 + \beta_4 \cdot M\]
+\[ \frac{\partial Y}{\partial X} = \beta_2 + \beta_4 \cdot M \tag{8.2}\]

-This equation represents the slope of \(Y\) with respect to \(X\), that is, the extent to which \(Y\) is expected to change in response to a small change in \(X\).
+Equation 8.2 represents the slope of \(Y\) with respect to \(X\), that is, the extent to which \(Y\) is expected to change in response to a small change in \(X\).
 Clearly, this relationship now depends on more than just \(X\) itself: the strength of association between \(X\) on \(Y\) is driven in part by the value of \(M\).
 Thusly, this model specification allows the effect of an explanator to vary based on the value of a mediator.

-In the next few sections, we will illustrate how to model heterogeneity using multiplicative interactions and how to interpret our parameter estimates using the software tools and conceptual framework in Parts I and II.
+In the next few sections, we will illustrate how to model heterogeneity using multiplicative interactions, and how to interpret our parameter estimates using marginaleffects

 The first case to consider is when the association between a categorical explanator X